thinkingfish/dotgit/README.md

-# dotgit
-my common git config
+My common git config, replace .gitconfig with gitconfig in this repo, or run the git-setup.sh